 With regards to funding, the main sources of funding for a laundromat are bank loans and angel investors.
 With regards to bank loans, banks will want to review your business plan and gain confidence that you will be able to repay your loan and interest.
 To acquire this confidence, the loan officer will not only want to confirm that your financials are reasonable.
 But they will want to see a professional plan.
 Such a plan will give them the confidence that you can successfully and professionally operate a business.

 The second most common form of funding for a laundromat is angel investors.
 Angel investors are wealthy individuals who will write you a check.
-They will either take equity in return for their funding, or, like a bank, they will give you a loan.
-Venture capitalists will not fund a laundromat as they tend to focus on technology companies with quick and explosive growth potential.
+They will either take equity in return for their funding or, like a bank, they will give you a loan.
+Venture capitalists will not fund a laundromat as they tend to focus on modern technology companies with quick and explosive growth potential.

-Laundromat Business Plan Template
+How to Write a Laundromat Business Plan

 The goal of your Executive Summary is to quickly engage the reader.
-Explain to them the type of laundromat business you are operating and the status; for example, are you a startup, do you have a laundromat that you would like to grow, or are you operating a chain of laundromats.
+Explain to them the type of laundry business you are operating and the status; for example, are you a startup, do you have a laundromat that you would like to grow, or are you operating a chain of laundromats.

 In addition to explaining the type of laundromat you operate, the Company Analysis section of your business plan needs to provide background on the business.

-Include answers to question such as:
+Include answers to questions such as:

 - When and why did you start the business?

 - What milestones have you achieved to date?
-Milestones could include sales goals you’ve reached, new store openings, etc.
+Milestones could include sales forecasts, goals you’ve reached, new store openings, etc.